 This is why we’ve built this step-by-step guide for understanding how cremation works and what happens to your body during the process.

-When it comes to cremations, despite the practice existing for some 2,000+ years, many people never really get a glimpse at what happens behind the scenes.
-When anything is hidden behind a veil, there can be some discomfort or anxiety around it, which is equally true for cremations.
-Understanding the step-by-step process can help ease the anxiety that you, or your loved ones, may feel around the idea of cremation.
+Cremation has been practiced for some 2,000+ years, yet many people never really know what happens when a person is cremated.
+Understanding the step-by-step cremation process can help ease the anxiety that you, or your loved ones, may experience around the idea of cremation.

 The crematories that exist today use specially-designed industrial furnaces.
 Generally, from start-to-finish, the entire cremation process takes about 3-4 hours.
 Throughout these 3-4 hours, the crematory ensures that: the deceased is correctly identified, the cremation operator is safe, and that care, dignity and respect are used.

-In some cases, the facility administering the cremation may allow the deceased’s loved ones to stay and witness the cremation.
-This could be vital for those who are performing religious or cultural rites throughout the process.
+In some cases, the facility administering the cremation may allow the deceased’s loved ones to witness the start of the cremation.
+This is vital for those that perform religious or cultural rites throughout the process.
 Each crematory is different, so make sure to inquire beforehand if you wish to witness the actual cremation.

-The deceased’s body is placed in a combustible, metal-free container or casket and pushed into the specially designed furnace to begin the process.
+The deceased person’s body is placed in a combustible, metal-free container or casket and pushed into the specially designed furnace to begin the process.
 This furnace is called a cremation chamber or a retort.

 Ultimately, a cremation reduces the human body to its basic elements as it’s exposed to open flames, extreme heat and above all, evaporation.